cacoco/codemetagenerator/README.md

 ```

 #### New
+'New' will walk you through an interactive session and will store an "in-progress" `codemeta.json` file.
 To start a new `codemeta.json` file:

 ```bash
 codemetagenerator new
 ```

-This will walk you through an interactive session and will store an "in-progress" `codemeta.json` file.
-The expectation is that
-you will continue to add more metadata, e.g., `author`, `contributor`, or `keyword`.
+The expectation is that you will continue to add more metadata, e.g., `author`, `contributor`, or `keyword`.

-Optionally, the `--input` (or `-i`) can be passed with a path to a file to load as the new in-progress `codemeta.json` file.
-This
-allows for editing and updating an existing file which you can then choose to generate back into the original location.
+Optionally, the `-i | --input` flag can be passed with a path to an input file to load as a "new" starting point.
+This allows for editing and updating an existing file that you can then 'generate' into the original location.

 #### Add
-Add helps with the addition of 3 specific fields: `author`, `contributor`, or `keyword`.
+'Add' helps with the addition of 3 specific fields: `author`, `contributor`, or `keyword`.
 The command provides a wizard for adding these values.

 For example to add an `author`: